John1s/CatFlip/README.md

     /api/cats?text=hello&tag=cute&scale=150&alpha=5

-The transformation interface and transformation folder allows the addition of additional transformations as needed.
+The transformation interface and transformation folder allows you to add additional transformations as needed.

 ## API Documentation